On the At-Will Employment Regime - Part II

 Businesses could be proactive and cede power in the name of a better workplace, which could improve productivity or profits or both.
 Or, Congress could pass a law requiring businesses to treat employees better.
 “The problem is it’s a high-risk strategy because Congress could do something much worse than what we have now from the standpoint of employees,” Estlund says.
 “So we muddle through.”

 Be sure to check out part one, in which we break down what employment at-will means for employees and employers.
+The supplemental materials and episode transcript are available below.

 Interview References: